palantir/atlasdb/docs/source/services/index.rst

 AtlasDB relies on three distinct services.
 They are the Key Value Service, the Lock Service, and the Timestamp Service.
 Each of the services is described in detail below.
-The intention of this documentation is to provide a high level overview of the architecture of each of the services as well as the guarentees they uphold.
+The intention of this documentation is to provide a high level overview of the architecture of each of the services as well as the guarantees they uphold.

 .. toctree::
    :maxdepth: 2